evharricana/Trail_RFID/README.md

 # Trail_RFID
 A battery-powered high-speed RFID reader controlled by a Raspberry PI 2W for off-grid use

-Low-cost RFID-based system providing for better tracking of participants to cross-country running or other events.
+Low-cost RFID-based system providing for better tracking of participants to trail running, like Ultra-Trail Harricana (UTHC), or other events.
 Ideally suited where significant sections of the track are located in areas outside the reach of cellular networks.

 •	Raspberry PI 2W quad-core single-board computer, executing three concurrent Python scripts, on-demand cooling fan to keep components within normal operating temperature range,